2400/git-lab-2/README.md

    ## Second team member: second name
    ### Die Project: simulates the rolling of a die with certain number of sides.
    ```
+18. Add, commit, and push your changes to GitHub.
+19. `second`: Make sure `first` is done with the previous command and `git pull` the changes to your local repository.

+__At this point both teammates should have the same content on on their local repositories and on GitHub.
+Check the repositories contents before proceeding the next step.__

 ## Branching & Pull Requests
 The main repository is called the `master` branch.
 Whe working with teams, you want to avoid working directly on the master branch.
 It is better to work on a copy of the repository and merge it with the master branch.
 First, you will work on your repository using a separate branch and merge it with the master.
 Second, we you will work on a separate branch and have your teammate review your changes before merging (`pull request`).